Meetanshi18/Password-Manager/README.md

 # Password-Manager

+*Make sure to watch PasswordManager.mp4 to get the idea of how the web app looks/works like.*

 YOU ONLY NEED TO REMEMBER 1 MASTER PASSWORD TO GAIN ACCESS TO ALL OTHER PASSWORDS.

 It let's you -